ESA Laws

 Emotional Support Animal (ESA) Laws New Hampshire Guide

-Emotional support animals are an irreplaceable asset for people with a mental disability.
-These animals have numerous therapeutic benefits that comfort their owners through challenging times.
+Emotional support animals (ESA) are an irreplaceable asset for people with certain mental health conditions or disabilities.
+These animals have numerous therapeutic benefits that comfort their owners through challenging times and relieve negative emotions.
 The importance of emotional support animals makes them more than just pets.

-Read to the end to get a detailed understanding of ESA laws, including for housing, air travel, and entering public spaces in New Hampshire, such as restaurants and stores.
+Our full guide gives you a detailed understanding of ESA laws, including those for housing, air travel, and entering public spaces in New Hampshire.

-Emotional support animals (ESA) provide therapeutic benefits to an individual with a psychiatric condition through companionship.
-These animals achieve this by being a loyal companion next to their owner, giving all the affection and love they have.
-This is all emotional support animals are expected to do to become an assistance animal.
+Emotional support animals (ESA) provide therapeutic benefits to an individual with a mental health condition through their presence.
+These animals achieve this by being a loyal companion to their owner, giving affection, routine, and support throughout their owner’s day.

-Any pet can become an emotional support animal, but not right away.
-For a pet to be considered an assistance animal, the owner must have a qualifying mental disability and obtain an ESA letter.
-This document essentially prescribes the pet to the individual to help alleviate their symptoms.
+For a pet to be considered an emotional support animal, the owner must have a qualifying mental disability and obtain an ESA letter.
+This document prescribes the pet to the individual to help alleviate their symptoms.

-To get an ESA letter in New Hampshire, you’ll need to speak with a licensed mental health professional, such as a psychiatrist or therapist – more on obtaining an ESA letter below.
+To get an ESA letter in New Hampshire, you’ll need to speak with a licensed mental health professional, such as a psychiatrist or therapist.

 Difference Between ESAs and Service Animals

 Emotional support animal laws in New Hampshire can get confusing without knowing the difference between an ESA and a service animal.
-Here’s an overview of the main differences that set these assistance animals apart.
+Below, we give you an overview of the main differences that set these assistance animals apart.

-Emotional support animals can be any pet you can legally have in New Hampshire.
-On the other hand, only dogs can become service animals under the Americans With Disabilities Act (ADA).
-This means you can have an emotional support cat in New Hampshire but can’t have one as your service animal.
+Emotional support animals can be any pet legally owned in New Hampshire.
+On the other hand, only dogs can become service animals, as stated by the Americans With Disabilities Act (ADA).
+This means you can have an emotional support cat in New Hampshire, but you can’t have a cat as your service animal.

 Furthermore, emotional support animals require an ESA letter from a licensed mental health professional to be officially recognized.
-Service animals don’t need any legal document or registration.
+Service animals don’t need any legal document or registration, they only need to be trained to perform disability-related tasks.

-While documents such as an ESA letter prove status almost immediately, entities like airlines can ask questions to verify that an animal is a service animal.
-However, these questions must be within limits set by the ADA.
-Entities can only ask what tasks the service animal performs and if they are required because of a disability.
+In terms of verification, documents such as an ESA letter prove status to a landlord or other individual immediately, entities like airlines and businesses can ask questions to verify that an animal is a service animal.
+However, only two questions are allowed by the ADA to verify if your dog is a service animal are as follows:

 How They Assist the Handler